-Kyoto Gion Matsuri Festival
+Kyoto Gion Matsuri | Japanese Festivals

-The first highlight is ‘hoko tate’ (float assembling) which starts on July 10th and goes on for a couple of days in every corner of Kyoto’s downtown area, it is definitely worth seeing!
+The first highlight is ‘hoko tate’ (float assembling) which starts on July 10th.
+It goes on for a couple of days in every corner of Kyoto’s downtown area, and it is definitely worth seeing!
 The framework of the float is assembled skillfully by only straw ropes.
-I really love to watch how it goes and how experienced artisans work on it.
+I really love to watch and see how experienced artisans work on it.
 What especially impresses me is the beautifully arranged knots of ropes.

-Gion Festival day
+Gion Festival Day

 On the festival day itself, the main thing I try to avoid is the huge crowds.
 Especially on the 17th, the day of float procession called Yamaboko Junko.
 People start to gather around the main streets to secure the best spot to see the procession from around 7 am, 2 hours ahead of the starting time.
 Around the main intersection where the spectacle of the huge float turning can be seen is by far the most crowded place.